Scarabol/rock-raiders-web/README.md

 ### Nice to have

 - Requirements tooltip for buildings/vehicles not shown
-- When scene is disposed animation interval must be canceled
 - Camera can glitch through terrain and zoom in/out infinitely
 - Fix camera position and angle on level start